mtlynch/resticpy/docs/index.md

 ### Returns

-Log messages relating to checking the repo integrity
+On success, returns log messages relating to checking the repo integrity.

-### Raises

-* `restic.errors.RepoIntegrityError` if the check fails.
+On failure, returns None.

 ### Example